metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 <img src="rasterframes-locationtech-stack.png"
     title="Figure 1: LocationTech Stack" width="500px"/>

 RasterFrames introduces a new native data type called `tile` to Spark SQL.
-A "RasterFrame" is any DataFrame with one or more columns of type `tile`.
-A `tile` column typically represents a single frequency band of sensor data, such as "blue" or "near infrared", discretized into regular-sized chunks.
-Along with `tile` columns there is typically a `geometry` column specifying the location of the data, the map projection of that geometry (`crs`), and a `timestamp` column representing the acquisition time.
+Each `tile` cell contains a 2-D matrix of "cell" (pixel) values, along with information on how to numerically interpret those cells.
+A "RasterFrame" is a Spark DataFrame with one or more columns of type `tile`.
+A `tile` column typically represents a single frequency band of sensor data, such as "blue" or "near infrared", discretized into regular-sized chunks, but can also be quality assurance information, land classification assignments, or any other discretized geo-spatiotemporal data.
+It also includes support for working with vector data, such as [GeoJSON][GeoJSON].
+Along with `tile` columns there is typically a `geometry` column (bounds or extent/envelope) specifying the location of the data, the map projection of that geometry (`crs`), and a `timestamp` column representing the acquisition time.
+These columns can all be used in the `WHERE` clause when querying a catalog of imagery.

 <img src="rasterframe-anatomy.png"
     title="Figure 2: RasterFrame Anatomy" width="600px"/>

 Raster data can be read from a number of sources.
-Through the flexible Spark SQL DataSource API, RasterFrames can be constructed from collections of (preferably Cloud Optimized) GeoTIFFs, GeoTrellis Layers, and from an experimental catalog of Landsat 8 and MODIS data sets on the [Amazon Web Services (AWS) Public Data Set (PDS)][PDS].
-Astraea, Inc. is also experimenting with support for the evolving [Spatiotemporal Asset Catalog (STAC)][STAC].
+Through the flexible Spark SQL DataSource API, RasterFrames can be constructed from collections of (preferably Cloud Optimized) GeoTIFFs, [GeoTrellis Layers][GTLayer], and from an experimental catalog of Landsat 8 and MODIS data sets on the [Amazon Web Services (AWS) Public Data Set (PDS)][PDS].
+We are also experimenting with support for the evolving [Spatiotemporal Asset Catalog (STAC)][STAC] specification.

 <img src="rasterframes-data-sources.png"
     title="Figure 3: RasterFrame Data Sources" width="400px"/>

-## Example
+## Using RasterFrames

-The following example will show some of the general operations available in RasterFrames.
-It utilizes the [_MODIS Nadir BRDF-Adjusted Surface Reflectance Data Product_][NBAR] from NASA, which is available as GeoTIFFs through AWS PDS.
+The following example shows some of the general operations available in RasterFrames.
+As an imagery target we will use the [_MODIS Nadir BRDF-Adjusted Surface Reflectance Data Product_][NBAR] from NASA, which is available as GeoTIFFs through AWS PDS.
 The example extracts data using the RasterFrames MODIS catalog data source and manipulates it via SQL (as noted above, Python, Java, and Scala are also options).
 We will compute the monthly global average of a [vegetation index][NDVI] in 2017 and see how it varies over the year.

 > **Note**: RasterFrames version 0.8.0-RC1 was used in this example.